Here are six reasons why you should pick Nottingham College to study an international course:

 Nottingham College provides a free airport pick-up and transfer service for under 18s.

 Homestay Hosts play a key role in helping to support students and are encouraged to liaise with the International Office regarding any concerns related to students’ health and wellbeing, or behaviour.
 This helps us to pick up any problems quickly and support students to deal with them.
 The International Office comprises of a dedicated team committed to providing support, advice and guidance to all our students.
-The International Welfare Officer has 19 years of experience in providing advice and support to International students on welfare issues and accommodation.

 Students are not usually supervised when travelling to and from College, and during their free time in the evening and at weekends if they choose to go out with friends.
 But when going out, they are required to inform their Hosts of where they are going and with whom, and of the time they intend to return.
 Students must also maintain contact with the Host whilst they are out.
 An ‘Out of Hours’ support service is provided by the International Office for Hosts or students who require help in an emergency.